-Botsford/Swinford, newly renovated and seeking LEED certification, will open for Fall 2015.
+Botsford/Swinford, newly renovated and seeking LEED certification, will opened in Fall 2015.
 It features rectangular rooms, stackable furniture, central air conditioning, a new computer/media lab, a demonstration kitchen, meeting/presentation space, a fitness room, advanced laundry facility, music practice room and lounge space.
 Botsford/Swinford will house the Emerging Media and Communications Living-Learning Communities.

 Included in each room are beds, dressers, desks with chairs, and built-in closet space.
 One wired Ethernet outlet is available in student rooms, and wireless Internet service is available throughout the building.
 If students wish to use a phone, contact UTS Help Desk at 765-285-1517 for assistance.

 Although this complex does not feature an eat-in food service, the nearby LaFollette Square and The Atrium offer a variety of dining choices.